monsterkodi/kakao/kakao.app/kode/ked/notes.md

 - session
     - save main cursor positions per file and apply on load
     - merge cursor positions from last session by default?
-    - clean recent files (check for existance)
+    - clean recent files (check for existence)

 - config | prefs
     - similar to session, but loads and merges (to handle multiple instances)
     - index- & source- & text-file extensions
     - index files per project?

-- quick open cmd+p
-    - merge with macro?

 - find and search
     - each finder has a search toggle, which searches in in all files